 TIRM Graduate Certificate

-The University of Hawaii Manoa College of Social Science, School of Communications, UH Telecommunications and Information Policy Group and UHM Outreach College have developed and offer a Graduate Certificate Program in Telecommunications and Information Resource Management (TIRM).
+The University of Hawaii Manoa College of Social Science, School of Communications, UH Telecommunications and Social Informatics Research Program (TASI), formerly known as the Telecommunications and Information Policy Group (TIPG) and UHM Outreach College have developed and offer a Graduate Certificate Program in Telecommunications and Information Resource Management (TIRM).

 TIRM is a graduate-level certificate program designed for public and private sector professionals seeking advanced study in telecommunications and information resource management.

-The accredited Telecommunication and Information Resource Management (TIRM) Graduate Certificate Program is offered by the University of Hawai'i at Manoa (UHM) Graduate Division, the College of Social Sciences (CSS), UHM Outreach College, the School of Communications, and the Telecommunications and Information Policy Group (TIPG) of the Social Science Research Institute (SSRI).
+The accredited Telecommunication and Information Resource Management (TIRM) Graduate Certificate Program is offered by the University of Hawai'i at Manoa (UHM) Graduate Division, the College of Social Sciences (CSS), UHM Outreach College, the School of Communications, and the Telecommunications and Social Informatics Research Program (TASI) of the Social Science Research Institute (SSRI).

 Upon completion of the Graduate Certificate Program, professionals will be more capable of better managing telecommunications, ICT, networks, services, and other information resources.